chuleeshen/bias-pipeline/README.md

 CPUs: 16\
 RAM: 64GB

-> NOTE: These are the settings when using the HPC infrastructure by Monash University Malaysia.
+> NOTE: These are the settings when using the HPC infrastructure.
 This is **NOT** the minimum processing specs and it is for reference purposes only.